AndreaNardinocchi/-SETU-Web-Development/README.md

 <h3>Hero banner</h3>

 Right below the sticky nav bar, the user will se the Hero banner.
-Every page has a different hero image with a header h1 Code can be seen in the 'header' tag of each page and on the banners.css file:
+Every page has a different hero image with a h1 header, whose code can be seen in the 'header' tag of each page and on the banners.css file:

 <img width="300" alt="image" src="https://github.com/AndreaNardinocchi/-SETU-Web-Development/assets/51911079/965551a3-949a-4291-b2a3-7ecae45ea36e"><br>
 index.njk